 Read all of the online reviews and do research about the best places to stay.
 If you are traveling to an area for the first time, it’s probably safer to stay in a brand name hotel or resort than a lesser-known hideaway that you can find no reviews on.
 You can always check out the hideaway while in town and stay there on your next visit if it turns out to be legit.

 Thanks to Mary Ellen, Alan and I will be traveling safely on our boomer adventures.
 Do you have any tips to add to the list?
-Post a comment to share them with us.
+Come join the conversation at the My Itchy Travel Feet page on Facebook.
+Or send us an email with your thoughts.

 Disclosure: I have included an Amazon Link to Dangerous Instincts for your convenience; however, My Itchy Travel Feet does receive a small percentage for purchases made at Amazon.com.